spookylukey/django-htmx-patterns/base_template.rst

 Base template
 =============

-To get going, you’ll need to install htmx somehow into you template.
+To get going, you’ll need to install htmx somehow into your template.

 Most likely, you’ll want to put it into a base template.
-There are lots of options for the exact details of how to do this in Django (depending on if you are using bundlers for your static assets etc.), but the simplest looks like one of the following in your ``base.html`` template (or whatever you have called it):
+There are lots of options for the exact details of how to do this in Django (depending on if you are using bundlers for your static assets etc.), but the simplest is like one of the following in your ``base.html`` template (or whatever you have called it):

 Using the CDN:

 .. code-block:: html+django